LaloDysh/order_management_api/README.md

 - **Products**: Stores product catalog
 - **Orders**: Stores order information with customer details
 - **OrderProducts**: Junction table mapping products to orders with quantity and price

-## Performance Considerations

-- Database indexes on frequently queried fields
-- Pagination for listing endpoints
-- Optimized queries for reports
-- Connection pooling for database access
-- Proper error handling and transaction management

-## Architecture Decisions

-### Authentication
-JWT tokens are used for authentication, providing a stateless mechanism for API protection.
-This choice facilitates horizontal scaling and improves performance by eliminating the need for session storage.

-### Database Design
-The relational schema is optimized for ACID transactions and data integrity, with proper indexes for high-traffic queries.
-Products are reused across orders to maintain data consistency.

-### Code Organization
-The code follows a modular approach with clear separation of concerns:
-- Models for database interaction
-- API modules for request handling
-- Utilities for shared functionality

-This structure enhances maintainability and testability while facilitating future expansion.